huyng/psql_docker/README.md

 ### Saving postgres db data

-This will load data in postgres from a `backup.sql` file in the current directory
+This will dump data in postgres into a `backup.sql` file in the current directory

 ```
 docker-compose run shell /bin/sh pg_dump.sh